 Increased risks: it is known that the bigger a firm, the greater the level of risk and vice versa.
 In order to reduce risk the size of the firm has to be reduced.

-Nature of the firm’s product: if a firm products are of inferior and perishable type, their size and growth are definitely going to be limited.
+Nature of the firm’s product: if firm products are of inferior and perishable type, their size and growth are definitely going to be limited.

-Increasing management costs: When a firm embarks on large scale expansion, there is a corresponding employment of managers and this tends to increase the cost of production of such firms.
+Increasing management costs: When a firm embarks on large-scale expansion, there is a corresponding employment of managers and this tends to increase the cost of production of such firms.